Local, state, and federal laws

 - By leaving a copy at the defendant’s usual place of abode, with some person of the family or a person residing there, of the age of 13 years or upwards, and informing that person of the contents of the summons, provided the officer or other person making service shall also send a copy of the summons in a sealed envelope with postage fully prepaid, addressed to the defendant at his or her usual place of abode.
 The certificate of the officer or affidavit of the person that he or she has sent the copy in pursuance of this section is evidence that he or she has done so.

 735 ILCS 5 / 9-107 provides that constructive service may be had by posting and mailing or by publication and mailing under 735 ILCS 5 / 2-206, but only where the officer returns the summons stating that service could not be obtained.
-The plaintiff or plaintiff's attorney must file an affidavit showing the basis for use of constructive service, as set forth in section 5/9-107.
+The plaintiff or plaintiff's attorney must file an affidavit showing the basis for the use of constructive service, as outlined in section 5/9-107.
 Judgment for rent may not be entered in such cases.
 A landlord must make a due and diligent inquiry into the whereabouts of the tenant before relying on constructive service.
 Equity Residential Properties Management Corp. v.
 Nasolo, 364 Ill.App.3d 26, 32; Bell Federal Savings & Loan Association v.
 Horton, 59 Ill.
 App.
 3d 923, 928 (5th Dist.
 1978).
 Depending upon the particular circumstances of a case, inquiring with neighbors, inquiring with known counsel, checking court records, and investigating employment information may be part of the ‘due inquiry’ and ‘diligent inquiry’ required of a plaintiff intending to rely on constructive service.
 Nalaso 364 Ill.
 App.
 3d at 32.
-If these statutorily mandated due and diligent inquiries are not completed by the plaintiff, the court has no jurisdiction over that defendant and a default judgment entered against him or her is void.
+If these statutorily mandated due and diligent inquiries are not completed by the plaintiff, the court has no jurisdiction over that defendant and a default judgment entered against him, or her is void.
 Id.
 364 Ill.
 App.
 3d at 32.

 Timing of service